CodingCellist/learning_gem5/part5/fs_config.rst

 ----------------------------------------

 This chapter describes a set of simple configuration scripts for gem5 full system simulation mode.
-These scripts are a simple set of working scripts that allow Linux to boot.
+These are a simple set of working scripts that allow us to boot Linux.
 These scripts are not a complete set of scripts that are ready to be used for architecture research.
 However, they are a good starting point for writing your own scripts.